nasa/nos3/docs/wiki/STF_Software_Development_Plan.md

 The Project Development Teams (PDT) is led by the PDL and is comprised of one or more Development Teams consisting of Development Engineers (DEs) lead by a Development Team Lead (DTL); a Test Team consisting of Test Engineers (TEs) led by a Test Team Lead (TTL).
 ### TODO - add diagram of what is described above.

-### Roles, Responsiblities, Authority, and Accountablility:
+### Roles, Responsibilities, Authority, and Accountability:

 | Role | Role Description |
 | ---------------------- | ---------------------- |